Azure-Samples/ms-identity-javascript-angular-spa-aspnet-webapi-multitenant/Chapter1/README.md

 ### Custom Token Validation Allowing only Registered Tenants

 By marking your application as multi-tenant, your application will be able to sign-in users from **any** Azure AD tenant out there.
 Because of this, you may want to restrict the tenants you want to work with.
 That is, you need to check the `tenantId` in an ID token for a signed-in user, and see if it is one of the tenants you want to grant access to.
-Since a single-page application cannot or should not make this check securily, you would couple your SPA with a web API to carry out this in a real world scenario.
+Since a single-page application cannot or should not make this check securely, you might want to couple your SPA with a web API to carry out this in a real world scenario.
 In the next chapter, we cover this case.

 > [!NOTE] Did the sample not work for you as expected?
 Did you encounter issues trying this sample?
 Then please reach out to us using the [GitHub Issues](../issues) page.